-I’m not sure how many people watch ABC’s Once Upon a Time but Lorelai reminded me a lot of Snow (and not just because they are Snow White).
+I’m not sure how many people watch ABC’s Once Upon a Time but Lorelai reminded me a lot of Snow (and not just because they are both inspired by Snow White).
 She’s a kickass lead with a heart of gold but she also has her own flaws.
 I like that she isn’t perfect and I like that she isn’t defenceless and requires a “prince” to save her from her troubles.
 And the same can be said about Kol–he isn’t some flawless character either.

 The cast as a whole was a lot of fun.
 It was easy to root for the good guys and despise the bad guys (you always need a good villain).
 They were all so likeable to me and that made me want to read more about their story.
 And there were some heartwarming moments as well.

 I like that this story wasn’t so focused on the retelling.
 That it isn’t a cut and dry Snow White story.
 It follows its own path and borrows some key features of the Snow White fairy tale along the way.
 It’s very reminiscent of The Lunar Chronicles in that respect where the fairy tale serves as the base but the plot goes its own way.

 Somewhere around the latter half of the book, I started to get a little bored.
 Which was weird because things were happening–it wasn’t like the characters were just sitting around waiting; there was plenty of action.
 I think I just wanted to get to the climax that little bit sooner.
 One plot device in particular seemed like it was just regurgitated in a slightly different way after it had been resolved and that really slowed down the story for me.

 Otherwise, the pacing was great and the story kept my attention.